A Brief history of the 22nd New York Volunteer Infantry

 The Unit History:

 During late April and May, 1898, the U.S.'s coastline was considered to be the front line of the war.
 It was thought that Admiral Cervera's Spanish naval squadron, which was known to be loose in the Atlantic, could attack some of the U.S. coastal cities.
-The fear turned to relief when Cervera's squadron was located and blockaded in the harbor at Santiago, Cuba.
-The squadron was subsequently destroyed at the Naval Battle of Santiago.
-The fighting ended with the August 12 armistice, though the war did not officially end until December 10, 1898 with the signing of the Treaty of Paris.
+The fear turned to relief when Cervera's squadron was located and blockaded in the harbor at Santiago, Cuba at the end of May.
+On June 10, the regiment was distributed as follows:

-Once the Spanish squadron was located, the need for coastal defense decreased, and with the actual fighting ended, units such as the 22nd New York could be disbanded before the end of the war.
+The war's fighting ended with the August 12 armistice, though the war would not officially end until December 10, 1898 with the signing of the Treaty of Paris.
+On September 25, the regiment was consolidated, with all battalions joining the headquarters at Fort Slocum.
+With the decreased need for coastal defense following the armistice, units such as the 22nd New York could be disbanded before the end of the war.
 The 22nd New York was mustered out of service on November 23, 1898 at Fort Slocum.
 At the time of mustering out, the unit consisted of forty-nine officers and 1,149 enlisted men.

 During its term of service, two of its enlisted men drowned, and twenty-three enlisted men deserted.
 In addition, eighteen enlisted men were discharged for reasons of disability.